alyssavanerelli/alyssavanerelli.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    A male and female <em>Anolis luteosignifer</em> mating on Cayman Brac.
+    A male and female <em>Anolis s. luteosignifer</em> mating on Cayman Brac.
 Note how much larger the male is compared to the female.
 Photo by Anthony Geneva.
 </div>

+Genetic and morphological data were collected from 6 species of _Anolis sagrei_ occurring on different islands in the Caribbean (Figure 1).
+The _A. sagrei_ subspecies in this study are _A. s. nelsoni_, _A. s. luteosignifer_, _A. s. sagrei_, _A. s. ordinatus_, _A s. mayensis_, and _A. s. ophiolepis_.

+Using the morphological traits collected, we performed a principal components analysis (Figure 2).
+The PCA shows that _A. s. nelsoni_ and _A. s. luteosignifer_ are more morphologically similar to each other than they are to their closest relatives.
+As indicated by the arrows, _A. s. nelsoni_ is most closely related to _A. s. sagrei_ and _A. s. luteosignifer_ is most closely related to _A. s. mayensis_.

 <div class="row mt-3">